ViewComponent/view_component/docs/api.md

 A custom default layout used for the previews index page and individual previews.
 Defaults to `nil`.
 If this is falsy, `"component_preview"` is used.

+Enables the experimental capture compatibility patch that makes ViewComponent compatible with forms, capture, and other built-ins. previews.
+Defaults to `false`.

 ### `.generate` → [ActiveSupport::OrderedOptions]